devellison/lightbox/README.md

     - Currently using Clang-12 (CMake 3.23)
     - Using OpenCV 4.2 from Ubuntu's distribution
     - libfmt (on Linux) should be built and installed
-    - Google test is downloaded by the cmake currently
+    - Google test is downloaded by CMake currently
   - Build tools and deps for both:
     - CMake v3.20+ (you can get it from kitware for ubuntu)
     - OpenMP (optional, not using it much yet)
     - Doxygen, graphviz, cpack, cmake-format (pip install), clang-format
+    - Python 3.10.5+ and PyBind11 for python bindings
+    - Numpy and OpenCV-python (pip installs) are required for the python tests
 - Set up hardware (Web Camera, Feather RP2040, many many LEDs, relay boards, TBD)
-    - See the Wiki, will doc wiring/etc. over time.
+    - See the Wiki, will doc wiring/etc. as it gets more solidified.
 - Install CircuitPython to Adafruit Feather RP2040
 - Copy `code.py` and `lightbar.py` from the `firmware` directory to Adafruit Feather RP2040's root directory
-- Configure and compile app (GUI mode, as esp. in Windows you may need to help it find OpenCV build directory)
+- Configure and compile app using normal CMake commands, or just run the scripts from the base directory.
-  - Windows:
+  - `build_win.bat` for Windows
-    - Configure: `cmake-gui -S . -B build`
-    - Compile:   `cmake --build build --config Release`
-    - Test:      `cmake --build build --config Release -t RUN_TESTS`
-    - Package:   `cmake --build build --config Release -t package`
-  - Linux:
+  - `./build_linux.sh` for Linux
-    - Configure: `cmake-gui -S . -B build`
-    - Compile:   `cmake --build build --config Release`
-    - Test:      `cmake --build build --config Release -t test`
-    - Package:   `cd build; cpack`
 - Run it!
   - Windows: `build\app\Release\lightbox_app.exe`
   - Linux: `build/app/lightbox_app`